 We fund work that expands, strengthens, and advances the Uniswap ecosystem.
 Before applying, review the categories below and make sure your project is a good fit.

-1. Does this belong in the Uniswap grants program?
+1. Does this belong in the Uniswap Foundation Grants Program?

-2. Is this a public good or ecosystem contribution — not a commercial product seeking a subsidy?
+2. Is this a public good or ecosystem contribution or a commercial product seeking a subsidy?

-Grants fund work that creates value for the broader Uniswap ecosystem.
-If the primary beneficiary is your own commercial product, this is a different kind of relationship (partnership, integration support, etc.).
+If the primary beneficiary is your own commercial product, this is a different kind of relationship (e.g., a partnership, integration support, etc.).
 Ask yourself: would the output be useful to builders, LPs, or users beyond your own product?

 3. Is the work forward-looking with defined deliverables?